TheoThePerson/GnomeLama/README.md

 GnomeLama is an integration between ollama (the open source local ai project) and gnome.
 Trying to bring windows copilot to linux with more functionality.

-> [!Important]
-> This extension is now functional, but still needs a couple of tweaks and improvements before making a full release and putting it up on the Gnome extension website.

 ## Features
 - Model selection (changing models)
 - Clearing history